Download the leaflet

 Adders, slow worms and lizards are

 among the animals which

 Hoe Bird Walk

-The first Hoe Bird Walk took
+The first Hoe Bird Walk took place in

 February 1984.
-It was the brainchild
+It was the brainchild of

 Peter Cawley, a Committee member of the Mid

 Norfolk Group of the Norfolk Wildlife Trust.